Seven inclusive sport activities

 - boost your confidence and social skills

-What type of sports are inclusive for people with disabilities?
+What is an inclusive sport for people with disabilities?

-Here are seven inclusive activities that you can try.
+These are sports that can be adapted for people with disabilities.
+Here are seven inclusive activities that you can try:

 1. Swimming

 Swimming has lots of health benefits and is fully inclusive.
 Swimming pools need to be accessible to wheelchair users by law.
-They have special equipment (hoists) to help people with limited mobility to access the water.
+They have special equipment (hoists) or lifts to help people with limited mobility to access the water.
+It also can be a calming sensory experience which is often useful for neurodivergent individuals.
 As water supports your bodyweight, it can give you a sense of freedom as you float or swim in the water.
 It’s also a low-impact sport.
-This means it doesn’t put a lot of strain on your joints and muscles.
+This means it doesn’t put a lot of strain on your joints and muscles making it a good choice for those with chronic pain conditions.

 2. Basketball

-People with different disabilities play basketball.
+Basketball is inclusive for anyone with a physical disability or intellectual disability, and for people who are deaf and hearing impaired.
 It’s a great cardio activity, and it has lots of health benefits.
 For example, it will help you increase muscle strength, especially if you’re a wheelchair user.
 If you’re looking to take part in a team sport, basketball could be a great activity for you.
 Some basketball clubs also offer supportive aids, like ear defenders (headphones that reduce external noise), depending on your needs.

 3. Tennis